 - If the student has a Master of Science in Mechanical Engineering degree from another university

-- By satisfying his Committee members in an oral examination
+- By satisfying his/her Advisory Committee members in an oral examination

 - Passing the Master of Science in Mechanical Engineering final examination

 The preliminary examination should take place during the student’s first year of doctoral study and the doctoral plan should be submitted to the Graduate School before the student begins his second year work.
 Once the proposal is approved, the courses listed on this form become the official program of study for the student, and deviations can only be made when properly justified.
 Therefore, students are urged to work closely with their Faculty Advisor when submitting this form.
 The Ph.D. will be awarded once all the requirements of the Official Degree Program have been met.
 The Department is not required to accept any courses taken after the initial semester of attendance unless they have been previously approved as part of the Official Degree Program.

 The Qualifying Examination for Admission to Candidacy for the Ph.D. degree is one of the major features of the doctoral program and will be administered in both the major and minor areas of study.
 A student is eligible to stand for this examination after receiving approval of the doctoral proposal from the Dean of the Graduate School and completing most of the coursework prescribed by the approved proposal (e.g., the student should be in his/her last semester of coursework).
 At this point, the student should also provide an abstract of his/her thesis to the Department Graduate Student Advisor.

 The following two options are available for a student who is required to take the Qualifying Exam:

 - Project−Based Option